pygmyperch/GEA_workshop/README.md

 # SNPs in population- and phylo-genomics workshop
-Luciano Beheregaray and Chris Brauer
-University of Canberra 4-6 December 2018
+Luciano Beheregaray and Chris Brauer, University of Canberra 4-6 December 2018

 ## Genotype-environment association analyses